Binni Dhaner Khoi: Premise

-Parallel tracks

 Apart from showcasing Mohor's journey, the show also followed the story of some secondary characters, most notably Gini (Mohor's elder sister) and Ana (Rohon's grandmother).
-Like Mohor, Gini too didn't got true love in life and had to lead her life on her own as well, later on, becoming a primary school teacher.
+Like Mohor, Gini too did not get true love in life and had to lead her life on her own as well, later on, becoming a primary school teacher.
 Ana's real name is Anwara Bibi and she was revealed to be a Muslim woman, a fact that was hard to accept for her own parents, in-las and family members.
 But, with Mohor's help, Ana finally obtained love and respect in her family, despite revealing her actual religion and heredity.

-21 years later

-The story takes a "21 years leap", as it introduces some new characters, primarily Lin (Mohor and Rohon's grown-up daughter), who returns from US for conducting an assignment, but incidentally gets to know her roots and her true background.
+The story takes a "21 years leap", as it introduces some new characters, primarily Lin (Mohor and Rohon's grown-up daughter), who returns from US to conduct an assignment, but incidentally gets to know her roots and her true background.
 The sprightly Lin falls in love with Eshan (Kurchi's son) and the story deals with how Lin handles her marriage with Eshan amidst chaos and misunderstandings.
-The story arc also follows Mohor's remaining years of life as she finally reunites with her long-lost daughter, Lin, who also, upon clearing all misunderstandings, accepts Mohor as her mother and loves her form the deep core of heart as well.
+The story arc also follows Mohor's remaining years of life as she finally reunites with her long-lost daughter, Lin, who also, upon clearing all misunderstandings, accepts Mohor as her mother and loves her from a depth.
 In the final episodes, it is shown how Mohor rejuvenates her initial days of life, all her quests to achieve stability and how she served the people generously, as she finally dies in peace at 46 years of age, putting an end to her lifelong struggle.